lsaavedr/LowPower_Teensy3/README.md

 # Lowest current consumption sleep mode without a reset.
 Only certian digital
 # Pins or Periphereals can wake the cpu from this sleep mode.
 You will notice
 # that there are three functions, the two top functions are basic usage where
-#one is just c++ overloaded function.
+# second one is just overloaded function.
 The last one is uses a configuration
 # structure so many wake sources can be configured along with many individual
 # configurations.
 ```